AGBR121/AGBR121/README.md

 ## About me
-<h3>I'm Angel Burbano, a young computer science candidate and fullstack developer passionate about learning and improving.
+<h3>I'm Angel Burbano, a young computer science candidate and Full-Stack developer passionate about learning and improving.
 I like programming and chess.
 I spend part of my free time learning more and expanding my knowledge in programming and chess.
 My dream is to travel the world while doing what I am most passionate about.</h3>

 ### Portfolio
 https://portafolio-pi-flax.vercel.app/